 Examples of outputs include:

-Outcomes are the fundamental difference that a process makes, its overall results and impacts.
-Outcomes are more specific than ‘purpose’ and are the clear statement of exactly what is sought from the process.
+Outcomes are the fundamental differences that a process makes, its overall results and impacts.
+Outcomes are more specific than ‘purpose’ and are a clear statement of exactly what is sought from the process.

 Possible outcomes include:

-Different methods are designed to produce different types of outcomes, so identifying the desired outcomes helps to identify which method is most likely to deliver those outcomes.
+Different methods are designed to produce different types of outcomes.
+Being clear on your desired outcomes helps to identify which method is most appropriate.
 This is therefore a crucial part of the planning process.
-Identifying and agreeing the desired outcomes from a process helps:

-Understanding the wider context is important to ensure that it:
+Understand the wider context to ensure that it:

 ---|---|---|---|